 To anyone interested in going tiny I would definitely say to go for it; I am convinced that everyone knows what’s good for them, you only need the courage to jump!

 Natalie C. McKee is a contributor for Tiny House Talk and the Tiny House Newsletter.
-She's a wife and mama of two little kids.
-She and her family just purchased a small fixer-upper and are starting a self-sufficient homestead on their happy little acre.
+She's a wife, and mama of three little kids.
+She and her family are homesteaders with sheep, goats, chickens, ducks and quail on their happy little acre.

 The content and information here is for entertainment and should not be taken as professional advice.
 While we strive to provide accurate and helpful information, we are not professionals.
 The owner of this website disclaims all warranties expressed or implied regarding the accuracy, timeliness, and completeness of the information provided.